astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 In support of Airflow 2.0, Astronomer v0.23 includes:

 - Support for Multiple Schedulers
-- A mechanism to enforce that users migrate to Airflow 1.10.14 prior to upgrading to 2.0
+- A mechanism to ensure that users migrate to Airflow 1.10.14 prior to upgrading to 2.0
 - Support for Airflow's ["upgrade check"](https://airflow.apache.org/docs/apache-airflow/stable/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`)

 For local development guidelines, read [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).